hdShang/arxiv-daily/docs/cs-CL/2025-05-04/papers/250502171v1-a-new-hope-domain-agnostic-automatic-evaluation-of-text-chunking.md

 ---
 layout: default
-title: A New HOPE: Domain-agnostic Automatic Evaluation of Text Chunking
+title: "A New HOPE: Domain-agnostic Automatic Evaluation of Text Chunking"
 ---

 # A New HOPE: Domain-agnostic Automatic Evaluation of Text Chunking